cakephp/docs/en/orm.rst

 Quick Example
 =============

 To get started you don't have to write any code.
-If you've followed the :doc:`CakePHP conventions for your database tables </intro/conventions.html#model-and-database-conventions>` you can just start using the ORM.
+If you've followed the :ref:`CakePHP conventions for your database tables <model-and-database-conventions>` you can just start using the ORM.
 For example if we wanted to load some data from our ``articles`` table we could do::